intercity/intercity-gitlab/README.md

 $ bundle exec cap gitlab:prepare
 ```

-which will upload the gitlab.yml configuration file and sets up GitLab's directories.

 Now it's time to actually deploy the GitLab code and start it.
-All you have to do is run:
+All you have to do is run (This will take some time, since this will checkout the GitLab source code and compile the assets):

 ```
 $ bundle exec cap deploy:cold
 ```

-This will take some time, since this will checkout the GitLab source code and compile the assets.

 Finally, run